crownlessking/web-ui/README.md

 # web-ui

+Why bother using HTML and CSS and even JavaScript when you can just use JSON to quickly put a nice page together.
-The purpose of this project is to quickly put together a single-page web app for an arbitrary REST API.
+The purpose of this project is to create a single-page app for an arbitrary REST API.
 With _web-ui_ you could create several forms (as a single-page app) to gather information which can then be sent to your API.

 Instead of HTML, you will use JSON and in some cases, JavaScript to define your single-page app.